 Summer of Science

-Bay Area college students of all genders (and high school students who meet the prerequisites) the opportunity to complete a year of science courses in just 14 weeks.
+Bay Area college students of all genders (and high school students who meet the prerequisites) have the opportunity to complete a year of science courses in just 14 weeks.
 The Mills College Summer of Science is an intensive, interactive program created to help students complete two semesters of general chemistry or physics over the summer.
-Students can also take a just one course, if desired.
+Students can also take just one course, if desired.
 All classes offered through the program will be limited to 32 students per course and 16 students per lab section so students can delve deeply into their scientific studies and receive one-on-one attention from faculty researchers and scholars.